michaelgrosner/tribeca/MANUAL.md

 * `pongAt` (only affects `PingPong`, `Boomerang` and `AK-47`)

-  * `ShortPingFair` - Place new Pongs based on the lowest margin Ping in history respecting the `width` from the `fair value`.
+  * `ShortPingFair` - Place new Pongs based on the lowest margin Ping in history respecting the `widthPong` from the `fair value`.

-  * `LongPingFair` - Place new Pongs based on the highest margin Ping in history respecting the `width` from the `fair value`.
+  * `LongPingFair` - Place new Pongs based on the highest margin Ping in history respecting the `widthPong` from the `fair value`.

-  * `ShortPingAggresive` - Place new Pongs based on the lowest margin Ping in history without respecting the `width` from the `fair value`.
+  * `ShortPingAggresive` - Place new Pongs based on the lowest margin Ping in history without respecting the `widthPong` from the `fair value`.

-  * `LongPingAggresive` - Place new Pongs based on the highest margin Ping in history without respecting the `width` from the `fair value`.
+  * `LongPingAggresive` - Place new Pongs based on the highest margin Ping in history without respecting the `widthPong` from the `fair value`.

 * `fv` - Sets the fair value calculation mode